fawazsammani/show-edit-tell/README.md

 Argument Parser is currently not supported.
 We will add support to it soon.

 ### Pretrained Models
-You can download the pretrained models from [here](https://drive.google.com/drive/folders/1qyI8LD8p3qSVFC2hpVYULR8Rjr7hPBL-) and place them in `eval` folder.
+You can download the pretrained models from [here](https://drive.google.com/drive/folders/1qyI8LD8p3qSVFC2hpVYULR8Rjr7hPBL-).
+Place them in `eval` folder.

 ### Download and Prepare Features
 In this work, we use 36 fixed [bottom-up features](https://github.com/peteanderson80/bottom-up-attention).
 If you wish to use the adaptive features (10-100), please refer to `adaptive_features` folder in this repository and follow the instructions.